 1.1.10 It is hereby clarified that a Buyer that published a tender or entered into a contract with any Supplier for the purchase of products and services that are the subject of the Specific Invitation to Tender prior to the announcement of the winner of the Bid, may continue the Tender process and the contract until its completion in accordance with the conditions stated therein.
 In addition, a Buyer may enter into a contract for the purchase of products and services that are the subject of redistribution with the approval of the Exemption Committee, as stipulated in the Mandatory Tenders Regulations 5753-1993.

-1.1.11 The Cloud Firewall domain was included by the Administrator of the Tender in the framework of Central Tender 01-2022 for adding services to the government digital market, which was conducted as part of the “Nimbus Project” (hereinafter: “Tier 5”).
+1.1.11 The Cloud Firewall-n domain was included by the Administrator of the Tender in the framework of Central Tender 01-2022 for adding services to the government digital market, which was conducted as part of the “Nimbus Project” (hereinafter: “Tier 5”).
 If products manufactured by a manufacturer whose products have been selected as winners in this Specific Invitation to Tender are selected within Tier 5, the rules detailed in Section 2.3.1.5 of Booklet No. 2 shall apply: Chapter 2—the Specific Invitation to Tender Booklet in the Tender documents of Tier 5 in their latest version, which is published on the website of the Government Procurement Administration.

 1.1.12 It is hereby clarified that the Administrator of the Tender shall be entitled to update the Specific Invitation to Tender document and its appendices at his or her sole discretion, until the final Bid submission date as specified in Appendix A—General Details for the Specific Invitation to Tender.
 In the aforementioned cases, the Administrator of the Tender shall provide the Bidders with updated Specific Invitation to Tender documents.
 To the extent that the Administrator of the Tender has published an updated version of the Specific Invitation to Tender documents, the Bidder must ensure that they submit their response according to the updated version.

-1.1.13 It is hereby emphasized that both the Winners and the manufacturers whose products they are marketing shall not be permitted to publish this engagement themselves or any of its details and the Administrator of the Tender reserves the right not to publish a public instruction (tender notice) on the subject of this Specific Invitation to Tender but to distribute it in an alternative way.
+1.1.13 It is hereby emphasized that the entire tender proceeding and the contracting arrangement that follows it are confidential.
+Every party to the proceeding, be it a participant, a winner, or a manufacturer, is obliged by force of the Central Tender and the Specific Invitations to Tender pursuant thereto not to publish anything pertaining to the Tender procedure.
+The Administrator of the Tender reserves the right not to publish a public instruction (tender notice) on the subject of this Specific Invitation to Tender but to distribute it in an alternative way.

 1.1.14 The contact person for this Bid is Mr. Daniel Ben-Hamo, email address: GPA_cyber@mof.gov.il.

-1.1.15 In every inquiry concerning this Specific Invitation, the title of the email must state the Specific Invitation number, the name of the Specific Invitation and the subject of the inquiry (for example: “Specific Invitation to Tender No. 7 for the supply of NGFW systems and related services—clarification questions”).
+1.1.15 In every inquiry concerning this Specific Invitation, the title of the email must state the Specific Invitation number, the name of the Specific Invitation, and the subject of the inquiry (for example: “Specific Invitation to Tender No. 7 for the supply of NGFW systems and related services—clarification questions”).

 1.2 Submission of clarification questions and remarks